pencil-code/pencil-code/python/tests/README.md

 installed in an isolated environment).
 - If multiple Python versions are present on your system, the above command will run tests using all of them.
+- A HTML report, `report.html`, will be generated.
 - Tox has also been configured to generate a code coverage report (`./htmlcov/index.html`).
+- Use the `--outputdir` option to change the location of the reports.

 ## Alternative: directly calling pytest